kubestellar/kubestellar/docs/content/direct/packaging.md

 #### kubestellar PostCreateHook

-The PostCreateHook defined in `kubestellar.yaml` is intended to be used in the hosting cluster, once per WDS, and runs container image `quay.io/kubestellar/helm:v3.14.0` (which is built from [the Helm source](https://github.com/helm/helm/tree/v3.14.0) by a process that we need to document) to instantiate the chart from `oci://ghcr.io/kubestellar/kubestellar/kubestellar-operator-chart` with chart version `0.20.0-alpha.1`.
-Currently the only reference to any copy of this PostCreateHook is from the [examples doc](examples.md), which references the copy in the Git commit tagged `v0.20.0-alpha.1`.
+The PostCreateHook defined in `kubestellar.yaml` is intended to be used in the hosting cluster, once per WDS, and runs container image `quay.io/kubestellar/helm:v3.14.0` (which is built from [the Helm source](https://github.com/helm/helm/tree/v3.14.0) by a process that we need to document) to instantiate the chart from `oci://ghcr.io/kubestellar/kubestellar/controller-manager-chart`;
+the chart version appears as a literal in the PostCreateHook, currently "0.20.0".
+Currently the only reference to any copy of this PostCreateHook is from the [examples doc](examples.md), which references the copy in the Git commit tagged `v0.20.0`.

 ## Amalgamated graph